 Background and Career

-Delivering the desired outcomes and expected experience, Nadeau says, is a competitive advantage and has become more essential and imperative for success.
-Businesses are at risk if they don't have someone responsible for keeping the health of their business (Remember, your customers are the indicators of how healthy your business is).
+Nadeau says that delivering the desired outcomes and expected experience is a competitive advantage and has become more essential and imperative for success.
+Businesses are at risk if they don't have someone responsible for keeping their business's health (Remember, your customers are the indicators of how healthy your business is).

-Simply put, without Customer Success in the organization, they will be (1) Blindsided by the negative churn and losing revenue without realizing it (2) Won't be able to capitalize and take advantage of the VOC (3) Unable to act on customer’s feedback in real-time since the focus is on the larger business goals and initiatives, not on the customer.
+Without Customer Success in the organization, they will be (1) Blindsided by the negative churn and losing revenue without realizing it (2) Won't be able to capitalize and take advantage of the VOC (3) Unable to act on customer's feedback in real-time since the focus is on the broader business goals and initiatives, not on the customer.